Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • So -- by doing that, we can now offer this wide variety of sports programming for sports fans that's in season year-round, and it really leans on our strengths, which are storytelling.
 So we're really excited about that.

 • And you've read some of the experimental stuff that we're going to be doing, like this live golf match in November.
-And we're excited about that because it serves as a promotional vehicle for our sports brands like full swing and Drive to Survive.
+And we're excited about that because it serves as a promotional vehicle for our sports brands like Full Swing and Drive to Survive.
 So we really think that we can have a really strong offering for sports fans on Netflix without having to be part of the difficulty of the economic model of live sports licensing.

 • Spencer Wang - VP of Finance, Corporate Development & IR